 - Fill the office with sound-friendly furniture.
 Know how a larger room carries noises farther?
 The furniture in a room also affects the acoustics.
 High-backed couches, booths in enclosed spaces, lounge areas, and wall partitions will help break open floor plans up and redistribute sound.
 The new furniture layout will also give employees more privacy to think.

 - Add plants to your office.
 Larger plants, strategically placed, will reduce office noise pollution.
 Bringing nature indoors will also improve air quality, encouraging you to breathe when you feel stressed.

 - Install sound insulation material.
 This material can help to keep sounds from transferring from room-to-room and space-to-space.

 - Install acoustic panels to reduce noise pollution by absorbing sound.
 Designers have come up with many styles to fit your office aesthetic.

 - Test the acoustics.
-Certain industries, such as medical, telecommunications, military and even business, require testing for acoustic noises to keep technician hearing protected.
-OSHA and other regulatory entities require acoustic emissions of various equipment be known, labeled and safe.
+Certain industries, such as medical, telecommunications, military, and even business, require testing for acoustic noises to keep technician hearing protected.
+OSHA and other regulatory entities require acoustic emissions of various equipment to be known, labeled, and safe.

 - Get rid of noisy office equipment.
 Upgrade to new systems and printers.
 Choose an e-fax service over a regular fax machine.
 Relocate noisy equipment to its own room to create a small print center for staff.

-- Create a meditation room or silent work space.
+- Create a meditation room or a silent workspace.
 Transform a storage room into a mindful space dedicated to quiet time.
 Employees will have a space to go to when they need to clear their minds.

 Observe the noise levels in your office and how employees respond to those levels throughout the day.
 At certain parts of the day, noise levels will peak.
 Ask how others cope with hazardous sounds and seek solutions together by employing some of the suggestions above.